BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

                                        Damage inflicted to vehicle that way are not cause critical damage to internal components only armor and structure.
                                        Fired cell not saved on battle save/reload.
        "FireTerrainCellRadius":6, - radius in in-game cells to fire check roll.
 On impact each hex cell containing at least one map cell with in radius will have chance to be burned
+	  "AoEDmgFalloffType": "Linear", - function to distance ratio to damage in AoE damage processing Posible values: "Quadratic", "Cubic", "SquareRoot", "Log10", "LogE", "Exp", "Linear" Default value - "Linear"
       "statusEffects" : [ - status effects applying on landmine explosion ]
       NOTE!
 For moving landmine hit roll performed every terrain cell, but only one landmine can explode.
 Moving and melee sequence will be interrupted after armor breach.
+            But if armor has been breached already move sequence will ne interrupted only on location destroy.
             For jumping every landmine in target hex cell rolling for explode.
             Original unit triggered landmine receive only MineField.Damage.
 MineField.AOEDamage all other targets in MineField.AOERange
    }